Elumichai Oorugai

 Ingredients

 This pickle is slightly different from the regular pickles that are prepared in our Indian homes.
-This version needs a few basic ingredients such as – limes, sesame oil, asafetida (hing), Kashmiri red chili powder, mustard seeds, fenugreek seeds powder, turmeric powder, jaggery, and salt.
+This version requires a few basic ingredients, including limes, cold pressed sesame oil, asafetida (hing), Kashmiri red chili powder, brown mustard seeds, fenugreek seeds powder (methi dana powder), turmeric powder, jaggery, and salt.

 Get your hands on fresh limes, which are yellow or light green in color and are a little firm to touch.

-This pickle is prepared in sesame oil which gives a distinct taste to it.
+This pickle is prepared in sesame oil, which gives it a distinct taste.
 You can easily find sesame oil at any Indian grocery store or online.

 I prefer to use Kashmiri red chili powder, as it adds a nice bright red color to the pickle without making it too spicy.